lsst-dm/dm_dev_guide/services/data_protection.rst

 Protection Capabilities
 -----------------------

- - 30 day self-serve restore(*).
+ - 30 day self-serve restore.
 Data locations supporting this tier of protection allow for users to retrieve, at their discretion and leisure, a previous data copy limited to a maximum age of 30 days.
 Data set versions are captured at a maximum of one per day.

  - Disaster Recovery.
 Data locations supporting this tier of protection provide disjoint-technology protection from data loss, accidental or otherwise, to restore to a point-in-time no greater than 30 days old.
 The particular point-in-time is subject to capability limitations.
 This tier does not allow for user-requested data restoration; it is a recovery mechanism for catastrophic failure only and limits project value loss due to the failure.

  - No Protection.
 Data in this tier comes with no integrity or availability assurance beyond standard, best-practice data storage techniques.

-(*) Note that these capability offerings, although in conformance with data storage best practices, are limited to the proper service of underlying technology and supporting infrastructure.
+Note that these capability offerings, although in conformance with data storage best practices, are limited to the proper service of underlying technology and supporting infrastructure.
 NCSA makes no claims nor accepts further liability for loss of data within these offerings.